ptsteadman/notebook/log.md

 a booy undone by his older sister's values
 "The importance of succeeding in life is a noose.
 It's nothing but a noose."
 Parents are not necessary.
 Few things are necessary.

-### Sunday, October 8th 2017

-Swim

-Concurrently, Berkshire’s superb corps of operating CEOs will focus on increasing earnings at the individual businesses they manage

-There's a stubborn tinge of vulgarity about Rodin, inseperarable from his strength.

-It was interesting when a set of feelings went so unspoken for so long that they drifted into the unknown.

-### Monday, October 9th 2017

-Swim